VishwaGit-hub/vishwa.github.io/README.md

 - Live floating chatbot embedded on the site
 - Answers FAQs and explains services clearly
 - Collects name and phone number from users
-- Sends data to a Google Sheet via a Make.com webhook
+- Sends data to a Google Sheet via Make.com webhook
+- Offers **voice call option via Twilio** for human-agent conversation
 - Fully responsive and mobile-friendly UI

 ### ⚡ How to Use
 1. Go to [connors-cleaning.netlify.app](https://connors-cleaning.netlify.app)
-2. Start chatting with the bot (bottom-right)
-3. Ask about services, prices, or availability
-4. Share your name and phone number to request a quote
+2. Chat with ConnorBot to get service info or request a quote
-5. Your info is saved in a Google Sheet for the business to follow up
+3. Share your **name** and **phone number**
+4. Choose to receive a **callback or place a direct call**
+5. All conversations are routed and logged via **Twilio**

 ### 🔗 [👉 Try Connor's Chatbot Now](https://connors-cleaning.netlify.app)

-> 🚀 This project demonstrates how to launch a chatbot-powered service website that collects leads and automates workflows — all for free using no-code and low-code tools.
+> 📞 The voice integration is powered by Twilio, enabling real-time customer calls with agent routing — no app or download required.

+---